-7.3.4 Natural Value
+6.3.4 Natural Value

-One of the greatest 'values' that natural areas, particularly in such urbanised areas as Rockdale City Council, have is that fact that it still exists.
-These areas have largely managed to survive being cleared for their resources, removed to allow agriculture, and now urbanisation to occur and the ravages that urbanisation brings with it: fire, weed infestation, pollution and dumping of waste.
-These areas of bushland and wetland are the tough floristic remnants housing the resilient and/or opportunistic fauna of the area; they are valuable because they have survived.
-Other values that these natural areas provide to the community include the removal of atmosphereic pollution, provision of habitat for threatened species and the provision of areas of 'mental respite' within the fabric of the urban environment.
+One of the greatest 'values' that natural areas, particularly in such urbanised areas such as Bayside Council, have is the fact that it still exists.
+These natural areas have largely managed to survive due to their difficult accessibility, or lack resources that would have otherwise lead to them being cleared.
+The areas of bushland and wetland consist of very tough floristic structure; they are valuable because they have survived.
+The value that these remnant natural areas provide to the community include; removal of atmospheric pollution, provision of habitat for threatened species and the provision of areas of 'mental respite' within the fabric of the urban environment.